+Customer Account Number:

+Customer Name:

-Customer Account Number: Customer Name: YES Are there safety issues identified at this location? - - - Customer Name: YES - YES Are there safety issues identified at this location?
-NO (If yes, please continue with form.)
-CONCERN ITEM(S) - only answer applicable question(s) Is there more than one fill pipe location, or more than one outdoor tank potentially causing confusion?
+YES NO Are there safety issues identified at this location?
+(If yes, please continue with form.)
+CONCERN ITEM(S) - only answer applicable question on(s) Is there more than one fill pipe location, or more than one outdoor tank potentially causing confusion?
 As product flow is started, is there evidence of a strong vent whistle?
 If no, stop delivery immediately.
 Are all pipes on the exterior part of the building (indoor tanks)?
 Are any of the fill pipes too high to reach safely?
 Do any of the pipes appear to have blockage (i.e. animal nest)?
 Does the tank level gauge work?
 Are the (outdoor) tanks situated on solid or level ground?
 Do the (outdoor) tanks seem excessively corroded or damaged?
 Are there signs of current leaks or other potential problems with the tank system?
 Is there evidence of residual contamination in the area?
 Is the path to and around the fill pipe clear and unobstructed?
 Are there overhead hazards while on foot (i.e. ice, loose tree limbs)?
 Can the truck be driven in, parked and driven out safely (i.e. no obstacles, enough turning radius, ploughed, etc)?
 Are there other concerns (i.e. animals, fence, traffic, yellow or red tagged fill pipe)?
 Additional Detail: